William Merrifield: Early life

 William Merrifield was born at Brentwood, Essex in England on 9 October 1890.
-He emigrated to Canada for employment, settling in Ottawa.
-He later moved to Sudbury, where he worked as a fireman on the Canadian Pacific Railway.
+When he was 12 years old, he and his uncle emigrated to Canada for employment, settling in Ottawa.
+He later moved to Sudbury where he worked for the Canadian Pacific Railway before moving to Sault Ste.
+Marie to work for the Algoma Central Railway as a fireman.
 He also joined the 97th Regiment, known as the Algonquin Rifles, a unit of Canada's militia.

 First World War

-On 23 September 1914, shortly after the outbreak of the First World War, Merrifield enlisted in the Canadian Expeditionary Force (CEF), being posted to the 2nd Battalion.
+On 14 August 1914, shortly after the outbreak of the First World War, Merrifield enlisted at Sault Ste.
+Marie and was among the first contingent of 129 men to leave the city for the Canadian Expeditionary Force.

+In September 1914 he was posted to the 2nd Battalion.
 He fought at the Second Battle of Ypres in 1915, and two years later was transferred to the CEF's 4th Battalion, part of the 1st Infantry Brigade, 1st Canadian Division.
 He participated in the Battle of Passchendaele, and for his conduct during the fighting was awarded the Military Medal (MM).

 On 1 October 1918, along with the rest of the 1st Division, the 4th Battalion was engaged in the Battle of the Canal du Nord, advancing near Abancourt, north of Cambrai.
 However, the flanking British division had failed to progress its own front, and the Canadians were exposed to machine-gun fire.
 Merrifield, now a sergeant and leading a platoon, made a solo foray to deal with two machine-gun posts.
 Despite being wounded, he was successful in his endeavours and resumed the advance with his platoon.
 It was not until he was again wounded that he was treated for his wounds.
 He was awarded the Victoria Cross (VC) for his actions.
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation for his VC read as follows:

 King George V presented Merrifield with a VC on 26 January 1919, in a ceremony at York Cottage in Sandringham.
 He returned to Canada a few months later and was discharged from the CEF.

+Merrifield was given a hero's welcome when he stepped off the train in Sault Ste.
+Marie on 9 May 1919.
+He was greeted by a band and a crowd of hundreds who had come to welcome the city's only recipient of the Victoria Cross.
+This was followed by a procession and two receptions.
+The local newspaper reported that "he returned the appreciative applause with a soldierly salute" and while he gave some remarks to school children, "like all gallant men he was loathe to take much credit to himself."

 Later life

+Merrifield returned to civilian life resuming his work with the Algoma Central Railway, eventually becoming a locomotive engineer.
+On 28 June 1921 he married Maude Alexandra Bovington at Sault Ste.
+Marie's St. John's Church.
+The couple had four children: William Verne, Curtis, Patricia, and Rosemary.